HansDahleKvadsheim/Emotional-Decoding/src/explanations/README.md

 ### ROI/
 Contains code and output for ROI-based feature importance analysis.

-- `roi_explainer.py`: Script for extracting feature weights from trained models and formatting them for visualization.
+- `roi_explainer_example.py`: Script for extracting feature weights from trained models and formatting them for visualization.
-- `reverse_atlas.ipynb`: Notebook for mapping ROI indices back to brain region labels.
+- `roi_exmaples.ipynb`: Notebook that provides an example for how to generate ROI explanations using roi_explainer.py
 - Outputs:
   - `importance.csv` per model: Contains emotion-specific feature weights